sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/1-Introduction/3-Tables-and-keys.md

 Some terms:
 - Simple key - a key with only one attribute.
 Example: customerId
 - Compound key - a key with multiple attributes.
 Example: \[CustomerName, CustomerAddress]
-- Primary key - a key that the DB-designer/DBA/dev *chooses* to maintain uniqueness among rows of a table.
+- Primary key - a key that the DB-designer/DBA/dev *chooses* (i.e. choice aka arbitrary) to maintain uniqueness among rows of a table.
 	- Very often a simple key is chosen as the primary key.
 	- It is ensured that PK is not null and unique, reasonably so since it is like an identifier.
 	- There should be at-most one PK.